-Tom Shipley, Director of Quality Assurance
+Tom Shipley, Vice President of Quality Assurance

 From the construction of the Smiths Falls facility and sale of the first batch, to the development of Tweeds in-house laboratory, Toms number one priority has always been ensuring the safety and quality of Tweeds products.

 Tom studied Biopharmaceutical Sciences specializing in Genomics at the University of Ottawa.
 His toxicology research, while at Health Canada, focused on the effects common materials in our environment such as printer toner, paint, sunblock, tobacco smoke and road-side dust have on DNA mutations.